Setup Wifi when no Ethernet Connection is available:

-- Put the Pi SD Card in a PC or Mac.
+- Put the Pi micro SD Card in a PC or Mac.

-- Open the ‘config.txt’ file in the /boot folder of SD Card.
+- Open the ‘config.txt’ that is on the micro SD Card.

 - Add to bottom of file:

-- Save and put the SD Card back in the Pi and boot it.
+- Save and put the micro SD Card back in the Pi and boot it.